-1.5 Names And Terminology
+1.6 Names And Terminology

-The proper names and terminology for our sport and competition events must be used in all announcements, advertising, publicizing, internal and external documents, and especially in any official documents, such as those within, and printed out by, convention software.
-The terminology and event names used to promote our conventions must be kept accurate, to facilitate better understanding of what events are offered, and what those events are called.
-The specific artistic event names are Individual Freestyle, Pairs Freestyle, Group Freestyle, Flatland, Street Comp, and Standard Skill.
-Variations of these names must not be used.
+Event hosts must learn and use the proper names and terminology for our sport and competition events.
+They should take care not to continue the misuse of outdated or incorrect names and terminology.
+The correct ones must be used in all announcements, advertising, publicizing, internal and external documents, and especially in any official documents, such as those within, and printed out by, convention software.
+For example, the specific artistic event names are Individual Freestyle, Pairs Freestyle, Group

+Freestyle, Flatland, Street Comp, and Standard Skill.
+Note that the word Artistic is not part of any of the individual event names.